VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/progintro3.md

 Like I said, we need to dive into C so you can understand how some of the lower-level things work - pointers, bit manipulations, etc.

-Unfortuantely, C is a massive cluster fuck and seemingly exists exclusively to make you fuck up.
+Unfortunately, C is a massive clusterfuck and seemingly exists exclusively to make you fuck up.
 It is brutally difficult to write safe code in, with even it's standard library functions known to have security problems unless used very carefully.
-So even though I don't expect you to understand these ~~fully~~ really at all, I want to show you some of why C is hard and let you know that even people with years of experiance writting in C still ocassionaly make really stupid mistakes.
+So even though I don't expect you to understand these ~~fully~~ really at all, I want to show you some of why C is hard and let you know that even people with years of experience writing in C still occasionally make really stupid mistakes.

 ## Example 1: Out-Of-Bound Doesn't Always Fail